llllxw/TasteMM/README.md

 ## 1. Environment

 The intended GPU environment is pinned in `environment.yml` and `requirements.txt`.
-Python 3.10 is used because several locked package releases are not compatible with Python 3.8.

 ### Conda installation (recommended)